Future Exhibitions and Installations

 September 10, 2024–February 23, 2025

-This exhibition tells the story of a mid-20th century collaboration between artists and engineers to form the group Experiments in Art and Technology (E.A.T.).
-E.A.T.'s events integrated art, theater, multi-sensory environments, and groundbreaking technology.
-The group's pioneering efforts to facilitate communication and collaboration pushed its programs beyond the art world, laying the path for new technological innovations.
+This exhibition showcases the mid-20th century collaboration between avant-garde artists and the engineers who created the information age.
+Experiments in Art and Technology (E.A.T.), a non-profit organization, integrated theater, multi-sensory environments, and groundbreaking technology.
+Their pioneering efforts to facilitate cross-disciplinary communication and collaboration extended beyond the art world into social issues such as housing and environmental sustainability.

 • Magnified Wonders: An 18th-Century Microscope